-In the years since the Lorraine Beitler Collection of the Dreyfus Affair came to Penn a number of gifts and acquisitions have expanded the collection and increased the Library’s holdings in this area.
+In the years since Dr. Beitler generously donated the Lorraine Beitler Collection of the Dreyfus Affair to the Penn Libraries, she has continued to help grow and expand the Collection both through her own additional gifts of Dreyfus materials and by inspiring others to support the Library’s holdings in this area.

 The largest gift to the collection is that of Dr. Jean-Max Guieu, a Dreyfus and Zola scholar at Georgetown University, and includes not only his definitive bibliography of the Dreyfus Affair, but also books and newspapers, such as Le Petit Journal Illustré, many of which are contemporary with the Affair.
 Other gifts have come from Yaël Perl Ruiz, great-granddaughter of Alfred Dreyfus, and Penn Professor David Stern.